genropy/genropy_saved/docs/genro/webpage_elements/menu.rst

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
 For more information, check the :ref:`hidden` page
-    * *label*: You can't use the *label* attribute; if you want to give a label to your widget, you have to give it to the dropdownbutton.
+    * *label*: You can't use the *label* attribute directly on the menu; you have to give it to the div or to the dropdownbutton to which the menu is attached.
       Check the :ref:`menu_examples_simple`.
     * *visible*: if False, hide the widget.
 For more information, check the :ref:`visible` page

 .. _menu_examples: